Animal Science 434 - 3/12/98

 This phase begins with the division of the spermatogonia, that line the seminiferous tubule, near the basement membrane.
 Spermatogonia originate at puberty by the proliferation of the gonocytes and are the descendants of the primordial germ cells.
 One or two divisions of spermatogonia occur to maintain their population in a stem cell pool.
 Of the cells resulting from these mitotic divisions, some spermatogonia stay in the "resting" pool, while the remaining type A spermatogonia proliferate several times and undergo 1 to 5 stages of division and differentiation.
 After the last division, the resulting cells are termed primary spermatocytes and this ends spermatocytogenesis.
 The primary spermatocytes then undergo the first of the two division that constitute meiosis.
 The first meiotic division produces two secondary spermatocytes.
-Division of the secondary spermatocytes completes meiosis and produces the spermatids (Figure 2).
+Division of the secondary spermatocytes completes meiosis and produces the spermatids (see the lecture).

 2. The "resting" or stem cell spermatogonia remain dormant for a time and then join a new proliferation of spermatogonia.
 Since this new wave of spermatogonial divisions does not wait for the previous generation of cells to complete spermatogenesis, the result are an overlapping of generations in any one area of the seminiferous tubules.
 The purpose of this phenomena is to ensure a residual population of spermatogonia, without which the testis would exhaust its ability to produce sperm.
 The time required for one spermatogonium to divide and form spermatozoa requires about 4.5 to 5 times that time span between divisions of the stem cell spermatogonial.

 This part of spermatogenesis is defined as the nuclear and cytoplasmic changes in the spermatid that results in the spermatozoa.
 Some aspects of the restructuring of the cell are: